Utah

 Beaver County, UT Bruce Dallas Goodman Nov 1984

 Bruce Dallas Goodman was convicted of murdering his girlfriend, Sherry Ann Fales Williams.
 Williams, 21, was found sodomized, beaten to death and bound near an I-15 exit north of Beaver.
 At his trial in 1984, two separate witnesses testified for Goodman, saying he was with them in California the night the murder happened.
 DNA tests later exonerated Goodman of the crime.
 Goodman was released in Nov.
 2004 after he served 19 years of imprisonment.
-(IP152) [5/08]
+(IP) [5/08]

 Salt Lake County, UT Henry Miller Dec 8, 2000 (Salt Lake City)